saurabh1515/store-api/README.md

 # store-api

-An API to for searching, sorting, filtering and listing product data.
+A REST API for searching, sorting, filtering and listing product data made with NodeJS and MongoDB.